AaronBray/AaronBray.github.io/_posts/2025-09-05-Bounty-Hacker.md

 Using the following commands will allow us to download multiple files to our machine

 {% highlight bash %}
->prompt
+:$ prompt
->mget file1 files2 etc...
+:$ mget file1 files2 etc...
 {% endhighlight bash %}

 ![img]({{ '/assets/images/5-bountyhacker.png' | relative_url }}){: .center-image }

-Now that we have the two downloaded text files on our machine, Lets inspect the task file
+Now that we have the two downloaded text files on our machine Lets inspect the task file